Camp Counselor Interview Questions

 Situational Interview Questions

-The interviewer asks these types of questions to determine how you would handle situations that may arise in your job as a counselor, if you were to be hired.
+The interviewer asks these types of questions to determine how you'd handle situations that may arise in your job as a counselor.
+Be prepared for questions like:

 - What would you do if one of your campers refused to do an activity with the rest of the group?